SHEFFcode/GeeksForGeeks/GeeksForGeeks/SystemsDesign/Scalability.md

 * Random - using some sort of Random Number Generator
   * Also good for clusters with similar configs

+## Auto Scaling
+The idea behind auto scaling is to increase and decrease the resourced assigned to a specific application based on the application load.
+The hope is to use average CPU, Memory, Connections within a certain safe range, while varying the number of machines assigned to a specific task based off load.

+Microservices lend themselves best to auto scaling, as each little part of the greater whole can be scaled up and down depending on the load, without any waste on the scale up side for items which may not need the additional resources, but are tied in to the same hardware as the process that does need additional resources.

 ## Links
 * https://docs.mongodb.com/manual/sharding/ - Sharding and Scaling in General - MongoDB
 * https://www.youtube.com/watch?v=zHn2G71hoIk - Load Balancer